MAML is a Noisy Contrastive Learner in Classification: Experiments on mini-ImageNet Dataset

 The model architecture contains four basic blocks and one fully connected linear layer, where each block comprises a convolution layer with a kernel size of $3\times3$ and filter size of $64$, batch normalization, ReLU nonlineartity and $2\times 2$ max-poling.
-The models are trained with the softmax cross entropy loss function using the Adam optimizer with an outer loop learning rate of 0.001 \cite{antoniou2019train}.
+The models are trained with the softmax cross entropy loss function using the Adam optimizer with an outer loop learning rate of 0.001 \citep{antoniou2019train}.
+The inner loop step size $\eta$ is set to 0.01.
+The models are trained for 30000 iterations~\citep{raghu2019rapid}.
+The results are averaged over four random seeds, and we use the shaded region to indicate the standard deviation.
 Each experiment is run on either a single NVIDIA 1080-Ti or V100 GPU.
-The detailed implementation is based on \cite{MAML_Pytorch} (MIT License).
+The detailed implementation is based on \citet{MAML_Pytorch} (MIT License).